 The problem with the dice program was not so much that the upper bound of the array was exceeded (that was the symptom) but rather that the value in Throw was out of bounds.
 We can catch the mistake earlier by declaring a constraint on Throw thus and now Constraint_Error is raised when we try to assign 13 to Throw.
 As a consequence the compiler is able to deduce that Throw always has a value appropriate to the range of the array, and no checks will actually be necessary for accessing the array using Throw as an index.
-Indeed, placing a constraint on variables used for indexing typically reduces the number of runtime checks overall.
+Indeed, placing a constraint on variables used for indexing typically reduces the number of run-time checks overall.
 Incidentally, we can reduce the double appearance of the range 2 ..
-12 by writing subtype Dice_Range is Integer range 2 ..
-12; Throw: Dice_Range; Counters: array (Dice_Range) of Integer;
+12 by writing

+'''

 Throw: Integer range 2 ..
 12;

+'''